SalihSalurr/v2n-lte-rerouting/README.md

 Originally developed on the [Veins virtual machine (Debian-based)](https://veins.car2x.org), which provides a pre-configured environment with OMNeT++, SUMO, and Veins.
 SimuLTE and INET are added on top.

-Long simulation runs are executed on an Azure VM (Ubuntu 24.04, 4 vCPU, 32 GB RAM) with OMNeT++ 5.7, INET 4, Veins, `veins_inet`, and SimuLTE built from source.
+Long simulation runs are executed on Azure VMs (Ubuntu 24.04) with OMNeT++ 5.7, INET 4, Veins, `veins_inet`, and SimuLTE built from source.
+With the Wave 5 `deleteModule` fix, RAM usage stays flat regardless of vehicle churn; a 4 vCPU / 16 GB VM is sufficient for all penetration rates including Pen100.

 ## Prerequisites